 China is the leader in the production of personal computers, various tablet devices, multifunctional smartphones.
 Active development in the field of "Internet of things", "smart cities" is being carried out.
 Several centers for countering cyber threats have been created.
 The production of its own network equipment has been set up, the world's fastest computer has been built.
 E-commerce has become a priority, the program for the formation of the digital economy has been consistently being implemented.
 The Chinese are working to create digital military technologies.

-In parallel with the development of the production base and services, Beijing forms the legal basis for managing the national segment of the Internet.
-By March, the 2016 of the PRC adopted the 41 law, the 46 administrative acts of the State Council of the PRC, the 37 clarifications on judicial practice, the 274 regulations of the government apparatus, the 133 local regulations, the 138 regulations of local importance, the entire 669 document, which regulate the behavior in the information system country field.
+In parallel with the development of the production base and services, Beijing is forming the legal framework for managing the national segment of the Internet.
+By March 2016, the PRC had adopted 41 laws, 46 administrative legal acts of the State Council of the PRC, 37 clarifications on judicial practice, 274 regulations of the government apparatus, 133 local regulations, 138 local regulations, a total of 669 documents that regulate behavior in information country field.